-Let’s be honest: most of us haven’t done all our Christmas shopping yet, and we’re swiftly running out of disposable cash.
+Let’s be honest: most of us haven’t done all our Christmas shopping yet.
+However, we’re swiftly running out of disposable cash.
 Also, it’s unwise to run up credit cards in this case.
 How can savvy Canadians save money during this holiday season, especially at the last minute?
-Here are some tips from four experts of different backgrounds: a finance professor, a loan company, a financial advice website and a credit score site.
+Here are some tips from four experts of different backgrounds: a finance professor, a loan company, a financial advice website, and a credit score site.
 Take this advice to heart, and your wallet won’t be quite as empty come New Year’s.

-It’s likely that the majority of people you know are looking to save some money this holiday season.
+The majority of people you know are likely looking to save some money this holiday season.
 So speak up and start a conversation about cutting back.
-When it comes to money, we understand that a lot of people like to keep it private, but the more conversations we have about it, the more we can all realize we all have the same struggles.
+When it comes to money, we understand that many people like to keep it private, but the more conversations we have about it, the more we realize we all have the same struggles.

 Make saving money during the holidays a family affair.
 Grandmothers, fathers, aunts and uncles, friends, cousins, siblings, you name it.
 Get everyone involved.
 Have a secret Santa instead of buying gifts for everyone, have a potluck, wear last year’s outfit, skip purchasing gifts for the adults, or set a price limit for everyone to follow.
 Having everyone on the same page will make saving easier.

 My favourite way to save money during the holidays is by paying with discount gift cards.
 Fortunately, there are a few ways to find discount gift cards.
 To start with, be on the lookout for store promos.
-Sometimes stores will offer bonus loyalty points on gift card purchases, or will offer discounts on gift cards for their store and others!
+Sometimes stores will offer bonus loyalty points on gift card purchases.
+Sometimes, they offer discounts on gift cards for their store and others!

-If you’re a Costco member, take a few minutes to peruse the gift card section when you’re in store, as there are always great discounts to be found there.
+If you’re a Costco member, take a few minutes to peruse the gift card section when you’re in the store.
+There are always great discounts to be found there.
 You can also buy gift cards at a discount on sites like Cardswap, and if you have a credit card that gives rewards, buy gift cards in the stores that you get the most rewards from!
 It’s amazing how quickly the savings add up when you use discount gift cards to do your shopping!

 Now, debt isn’t a funny business.
-The small snowball of a pricey holiday season can quickly turn into an avalanche when it comes to paying it off.
+The small snowball of the holiday season can quickly turn into an avalanche when paying it off.
 That’s why managing your finances during the holidays is vital, and here are five handy tips on how you can dodge a holiday debt snowball:

 Having a holiday budget should always be on your mind.
 The sooner you start planning for it, the smaller your debt will become post-holidays.

 If you have a costly food bill on the horizon, consider finding ways to cut costs.
-For example, the turkey is usually the most expensive item on the table.
-Try switching up with a cheaper meat like ham, or even load of on more side dishes so you can buy a smaller bird.
+For example, turkey is usually the most expensive item on the table.
+Try switching up with cheaper meat like ham.
+Or maybe load up on more side dishes so you can buy a smaller bird.